geko1981/FakeItEasy/Creating-Fakes.md

 // is purely to communicate the constructor arguments which will be extracted from it var foo = A.Fake<FooClass>(x => x.WithArgumentsForConstructor(() => new FooClass("foo", "bar")));

+// Specifying additional interfaces to be implemented.
+Among other uses,
+// this can help when a fake skips members because they have been
-// Specifying additional interfaces to be implemented. var foo = A.Fake<FooClass>(x => x.Implements(typeof(IFoo));
+// explicitly implements on the class being faked. var foo = A.Fake<FooClass>(x => x.Implements(typeof(IFoo));

 // Assigning custom attributes to the faked class.